-Farahnaz Jouleideh Fitrat, is one of the two people undergoing the artificial retinal transplant surgery in Iran who suffered an absolute blindness as a result of constant nervous tensions.
+Farahnaz Jouleideh Fitrat, is one of the two people undergoing the artificial retinal implant surgery in Iran who suffered an absolute blindness as a result of constant nervous tensions.
 Another case is a woman also suffering an absolute blindness for more than 42 years.
 Now these two women can see the world after a long time as the result of skilled Iranian eye surgeons and blindness treatments in Iran.

 Dr. Mohsen Farvardin, Surgeon and Specialist in Eye Diseases, Fellowship in Retinology, with the cooperation of ophthalmologists of Shiraz University of Medical Sciences, who managed to do this operation, describes the surgery as the most complex ophthalmic surgery of all times.

-According to Dr Farvardins speech, only 250 surgical retinal transplants have been performed in the world so far, and today, the Islamic Republic of Iran has been recognized as the 15th country in the ranks of the countries that achieved this success.
+According to Dr Farvardins speech, only 250 surgical retinal implant have been performed in the world so far, and today, the Islamic Republic of Iran has been recognized as the 15th country in the ranks of the countries that achieved this success.

 According to Dr Farvardins speech , this surgery lasts 7 to 8 hours for the first time in Iran and that two operations were performed by same team on a single day, which is why the international monitoring team was surprised, because so far such complex surgery done 2 times in a day by same team has not been performed in any other country.